AnaMelisaGo/portfolio-5-green-planet/README.md

 ## Business Model

 The business model for this ecommerce project is B2C (Business to Customer).
-The customer purchase a food from a business and the customer should pay in advance via online using Stripe.
+The customer purchase a food or good that aren't sold or totally consumed from a business through this app and the customer should pay in advance via online using Stripe.
+When payment is done successfully, an email confirmation is sent to the user for collection.

 ## User Experience: